On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

-STEP 1 Construction around a vertex $p$ at which $g$ does not have a local extremum. \\ We demonstrate construction presented in \cite{kitazawa2}, which is also based on methods in \cite{masumotosaeki}, \cite{michalak}, \cite{sharko}, and so on.
-We can construct a local Morse function with exactly one singular value respecting $g$ so that preimages of points in the regular value set are desired connected and orientable surfaces and that the Reeb space is as desired.
+STEP 1 Construction around a vertex $p$ at which $g$ does not have a local extremum. \\ We demonstrate construction presented in \cite{kitazawa2}, which is also based on methods in \cite{masumotosaeki}, \cite{michalak} and \cite{sharko}.
+We will construct a local Morse function with exactly one singular value respecting $g$ so that preimages of points in the regular value set are desired connected and orientable surfaces and that the Reeb space is as desired.
+We introduce notation.

-We explain about the construction of the function using FIGURE \ref{fig:3}.
-Let $S$ and $S^{\prime}$ be arbitrary closed and orientable surfaces which may be not connected.

-We can attach $2$-handles to a surface $S \times \{0\} \subset S \times [0,1]$ which may not be connected in such a way that the boundary of the newly obtained $3$-dimensional compact and orientable manifold is the disjoint union of $S \times \{1\}$ and a disjoint union $S_1$ of a finite number of copies of the $2$-dimensional standard sphere.
-Next, we attach $1$-handles to $S_1$ to obtain a new $3$-dimensional compact, connected and orientable manifold whose boundary is the disjoint union of $S \times \{1\}$ and a $2$-dimensional sphere $S_2$.
-Next we attach additional $1$-handles and $2$-handles to $S_2$ to obtain a new $3$-dimensional compact, connected and orientable manifold whose boundary is the disjoint union of $S \times \{1\}$ and a surface diffeomorphic to $S^{\prime}$.